 As a volunteer, you may belong to one or more user groups.
 If you are part of a user group, you may have exclusive access to certain initiatives (and certain needs within those initiatives) on your community's Connect site.
 This article is an FAQ on user groups for volunteers.

-A user group is a way to group qualifying volunteers under a single "umbrella" so that volunteers and organizations can (1) measure engagement for multiple people who are volunteering on behalf of their larger group, and (2) engage community initiatives as a group.
+A user group is a way to group qualifying volunteers under a single "umbrella" so that volunteers and organizations can engage community initiatives as a group and measure group engagement.
 A user group may be a company, club, church, or other organization whose members volunteer as agents of their larger group.
 It can also be a group of selected volunteers who have needed expertise or training in an area (for example, volunteers who are veterinarians or are qualified to prepare tax returns).
 See "What is the purpose of a user group?" below for further details.

 User groups have at least two purposes: